mattbruton/NSS-FrontEnd-StaticWeb-Articles/README.md

 ### To Run

-Type:
+If you need a command line http server, to install http-server globally:

+`npm install http-server -g`

+Then:

-`http-server` in terminal or interface of your choice.
+`http-server` or `http-server -p XXXX` (the X's represent the port of your choice)

 You should now be able to open your browser and type `localhost:8080` to view the project.